Wales has produced some of the very finest players to have graced the Premier League over the years.

 15. John Hartson

-Hartson perhaps enjoyed the best spell of his career during his time with Celtic, grabbing 41 goals in 85 appearances.
-But the striker did also chip in with a few goals in the Premier League, too.
+Hartson enjoyed the best spell of his career during his time with Celtic, grabbing 41 goals in 85 appearances.
+But the Welshman did also chip in with a few goals in the Premier League, too.

-Hartson went on to make 154 appearances in England's top flight, scoring 54 goals during his time with Arsenal, West Ham, Wimbledon and Coventry City.
+Hartson made 154 appearances in England's top flight, scoring 54 goals in spells with Arsenal, West Ham, whom he saved from relegation alongside Paul Kitson during 1996/97, Wimbledon and Coventry City.

 14. James Collins

-He joined West Ham in 2005, but after struggling to nail down a starting spot, he departed for Aston Villa four years later.
-Collins would later return and would feature more regularly for the Hammers.
-Overall, the centre-back made 279 top flight appearances.
+He joined West Ham in 2005, but after struggling to nail down a starting spot, departed for Aston Villa four years later.
+Collins would later return to the capital and would feature more regularly for the Hammers, eventually ending his top flight career with 279 appearances.

 Not bad going, James.